zukobronja/openshift-sti-java-8/README.md

 	make

-# Using on applicatoin
+# Using in application

+## Publish image

+To use this in OpenShift it needs to be available in a Docker Repository.
+To do this perform (on the machine you ran make on) something along the lines of:

+    docker tag openshift-sti-java-8:latest <myrepo_with_port>/openshift-sti-java-8
+    docker push <myrepo_with_port>/openshift-sti-java-8

 ## Create start command

 Create whatever start command you need and place it in your root directory.
-It is just called ```start```.
+It is just called ```bin/start```.

 ## Prepare for build